galeone/dynamic-training-bench/README.md

 A trained model can be used to build a new model exploiting the learned parameters: this helps to speed up the learning process of new models.

-DTB allows to restore a model from its checkpoint file, remove some layer that's not necessary for the new model, and add new layers to train.
+DyTB allows to restore a model from its checkpoint file, remove some layer that's not necessary for the new model, and add new layers to train.

 For example, a VGG model trained on the Cifar10 dataset, can be used to train a VGG model but on the Cifar100 dataset.